eastmaels/steemblog.github.io/_posts/account/justyy/2018-07-30_steemtools-update-show-vp-full-time-show-resteems.md

 - - -

-This page is synchronized from the post: [SteemTools Update - Show VP Full Time, Show Resteems](https://steemit.com/@justyy/steemtools-update-show-vp-full-time-show-resteems)
+This page is synchronized from the post: ['SteemTools Update - Show VP Full Time, Show Resteems'](https://steemit.com/@justyy/steemtools-update-show-vp-full-time-show-resteems)